Make climate change an issue in the May 2017 County Council election

 To keep global warming below 2 degrees, we need action locally as well as globally.

+We must make it clear to politicians of all parties that there are votes in climate change.
+They say it's not a subject that people ask them about.
+So please make sure you do!
 When someone knocks on your door to ask you to vote for them, say you want more action from the County Council to tackle climate change.
 You want more renewable energy and you want cuts in overall energy use.

 You could also write to candidates, and raise questions at public meetings.